 However, all these changes were regarding modernising their design, while Levi’s jeans retained their core values – quality, authenticity, and the promise of a better future, are the ones that made the company famous.

 Its “Go Forth” campaign launched in the wake of Hurricane Katrina which was one of the most catastrophic natural disasters in the history of the U.S., invoked the words of Walt Whitman and his concept of “New Americans” thus offering some hope to the people and getting back to its pioneering roots.

 On the other hand, the infamous New Coke fiasco in 1985 showed that shocking innovations could be a bad thing, as Coca-Cola lost a portion of its market share, as well as an undisclosed amount of money.

-5 – Brand internally too
+5 – Successful Branding happens Internally too

 When they hear the word “branding” most people are inclined to think about so-called external branding, that is the aspect of the strategy that is directed at consumers with the idea of influencing their opinions and purchasing behaviour.

 However, internal branding is equally important, because we live in the world where word-of-mouth marketing has gained considerable momentum with the help of social media, and your employees are (or should be) your best brand ambassadors.

 By involving them in the promotion of your brand, the brand consistency mentioned above will be possible, as all your successful branding efforts will not come to fruition if your employees do not believe in and don’t live your brand.